FedDebug: Systematic Debugging for Federated Learning Applications: 's Debugging Constructs

-\textbf{\textit{Breakpoint.}} To this end, \tool offers {\em breakpoint} that can help a developer inspect intermediate states of an FL application in real-time without stopping the training process. \tool's breakpoint operates on computation units of {\em rounds} and {\em clients}.
-A developer can set a breakpoint on either a round (\eg round {\tt R20}) or on both a round and a client (\eg round {\tt R20}, client {\tt C5}) to inspect the state of FL training using metrics such as training loss, clients' participation, and response time.
-When the live FL application arrives on a breakpoint, \tool spawns a new debugging interface on the aggregator side, as shown in \ding{202} in Figure~\ref{fig:breakpoint}, while continuing the live FL training in the background.
+{\textit{\textbf{Breakpoint.}}} To this end, \tool offers {\em breakpoint} that can help a developer inspect intermediate states of an FL application. \tool's breakpoint operates on computation units of {\em rounds}.
+Any abnormality in the client-reported metrics, such as training loss, validation loss, response time, and performance metrics (e.g., F1 score) can necessitate the use of breakpoints. \tool allows setting a breakpoint at any arbitrary round during live FL.
+A developer can also set a breakpoint from the start (\ie~{\tt round 0}) to capture end-to-end FL training traces or on a specific round (\eg~{\tt round 20} in Figure~\ref{fig:breakpoint}-\ding{202}) to inspect FL training at that round.
+When the live FL application arrives at a breakpoint, \tool spawns a new debugging interface on the aggregator side, as shown in \ding{202} in Figure~\ref{fig:breakpoint}, while continuing the live FL training in the background.

-\textbf{\textit{Step in/Step out.}} While at a breakpoint in a debugging session, a developer can use its {\em step-in} and {\em step-out} actions to switch between different granularities of computational units.
+{\textit{\textbf{Step in/Step out.}}} While at a breakpoint in a debugging session, a developer can use {\em step-in} and {\em step-out} actions to switch between different granularities of computational units.
 Traditionally, these two actions are used to go one-level deeper in the stack (\eg inside a function call) and move one level up in the stack (\eg outside the function call), respectively.
 Based on this convention, we define a round as a coarse-grained unit of computation that can be decomposed into a subset of clients participating in that round.
-Suppose the current breakpoint is at round {\tt R20}.
-In that case, step-in will take the developer to the client-level granularity (\ding{203} in Figure~\ref{fig:breakpoint}) where trained models from clients are being aggregated incrementally.
-Step-out will take the developer back to round, where they can inspect the global trained model at the granularity of round.
+Suppose the current breakpoint is at {\tt round 20}.
+Step-in will take the developer to the clients-level granularity (\ding{203} in Figure~\ref{fig:breakpoint}) where trained models from clients are being aggregated, using a fusion algorithm (\eg FedAvg~\cite{mcmahan2017communication}).
+Step-out will take the developer back to the level of rounds, allowing them to inspect the global trained model at a higher level of abstraction and understand its performance across multiple rounds.
 Inspecting a state at client-level granularity entails evaluating the performance of a partially-aggregated global model.
-For example, in Figure~\ref{fig:breakpoint}, step-in at \ding{203} will take the execution between {\tt C1} and {\tt C3}, where the global model has yet to incorporate the local models of client {\tt C3} and onwards.
+For example, in Figure~\ref{fig:breakpoint}, step-in at \ding{203} will take the execution between {\tt C1} and {\tt C3}, where the global model has yet to incorporate the local models of clients {\tt C5} and {\tt C8}.